-If you send generic emails to all the subscribers on your email list, you will not be able to engage with your subscribers and the email open rate will be on the lower side as the email content will not be relevant to most of the subscribers.
-Sending targeted emails to specific subscribers, segmented on location, interests, buying history, latest trends, recent activities, age, language, gender, etc. will engage them thoroughly and would increase the email open rate as the emails will be relevant to them.
+If you send generic emails to reach all the subscribers on your email list, you will not be able to make engagement with your subscribers and however the industry average open rates will be on the lower side as the email content will not be relevant to most of the subscribers.
+Sending targeted emails to specific subscribers, segmented on location, interests, buying history, latest trends, recent activities, age, language, gender, etc. will engage them thoroughly and would increase the email open rates as the emails will be relevant to them.

-The aim is to send targeted emails to segmented subscribers so that the content of the emails are more relevant to them, as against sending email blasts which lack relevancy for the subscribers.
+The aim is to send targeted quality emails to segmented subscribers so that the content of the emails are more relevant to them, as against online email blasts which lack relevance for the subscribers.

-Statistics shows that segmented campaigns perform 14.4% better in terms of email open rate as against not segmented campaigns.
+Statistics shows that segmented campaigns perform 14.4% better in terms of average open rates as against not segmented campaigns.

-14. Your recipients may no longer be interested in your emails
+14. Your conacts may no longer be interested in your emails

 In such situations, the subscribers will not be interested or willing to open your emails.
-Moreover, subscribers will be more likely to mark your email as spam as opposed to just unsubscribing.
-Inactive emails will tend to bring your email open rates down.
+Moreover, its subscribers will be more likely to mark your email as spam as opposed to just unsubscribing.
+Inactive emails will tend to bring your open rate email marketing metrics performance down.

 Unclean and old email lists will contribute to low open rates, bounces, spam flags and can lead to marking of your emails as spam.

-If your email gets delivered in the recipient spam folder, rather than the inbox, the recipient will not even get a chance to open the email.
-There are multiple reasons why an email gets filtered into the spam folder of the recipient.
-Some of the most frequent reasons have been enumerated below.
+If your email gets delivered in the customer spam folder, rather than the inbox, the customer will not even get a chance to open the email.
+There are multiple reasons why an email gets filtered into the spam folder of the high end contact.
+Its some of the most frequent reasons have been enumerated below.

-Test your email newsletter template and find any issue from here.
+Test your email newsletter template article and find any issue from mail tester.

-Certain keywords in the subject line trigger the email as spam.
+Its certain keywords in the subject line trigger the email as spam.
 Avoiding such words will land the emails in the recipient’s inbox, increasing the probability for the recipients to open them.
-Avoid using keywords like “Free”, both in the subject line as well as the email body.
+Avoid using keywords like “Free”, both in the subject line and the email body.
 Instead, use words like “complimentary”, “at no charge”, etc. Some of the spam triggering keywords are as mentioned below: